nav-j/C-Practise-task/Switch-Sol.md

 Always remember to use `break;` in each case — otherwise execution will continue to the next case (called *fall-through*).

 ---

-If you want, I can also create:

-* worksheet version (questions only)
-* test paper format
-* MCQs on switch

-Just tell me 👍